Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 [![Crowdin](https://badges.crowdin.net/trwbc/localized.svg)](https://crowdin.com/project/trwbc)

-Payment gateway for Resurs Bank AB with support for the most recent shop flows.
+Payment gateway for Resurs Bank AB.

 **SoapClient is required** for all actions related to "after shop", debiting, refunding, annulments, and so on.
 Also, your site has to be fully reachable with SSL/HTTPS. **For full list of requirements, look below.**

 There is a publicly available release out supported by Resurs Bank (v2.2).
-There **may be breaking changes** if you plan to use **this** plugin as it was an upgrade from the Resurs Bank supported release, since the settings and filters have been replaced.
+There **may be breaking changes** if you plan to use **this** plugin, as it was an upgrade from the Resurs Bank supported release, since many of the settings and filters have been replaced.